robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 .. tip:: Jenkins also has a separate `Robot Framework plugin`__.

-XUnit output files are not created unless the command line option :opt:`--xunitfile (-x)` is used explicitly.
+XUnit output files are not created unless the command line option :opt:`--xunit (-x)` is used explicitly.
 This option requires a path to the generated xUnit file, relatively to the `output directory`_, as a value.

 Because xUnit reports do not have the concept of `non-critical tests`__,